paritytech/capi/docs/Principles.md

 ---

-We've now covered some core considerations behind Capi.
+These are just a few of the considerations that underlay Capi's design and development.
 Let's move onto [the next section](Testing.md), in which we'll spawn a local development node and use it to test Capi.